ohjunseok3089/ohjunseok3089/README.md

 which also made readers have 'fun' reading and reviewing my code.
 I do not have enough development experience, but I will stay busy learning new concepts and becoming a more reliable and innovative developer.

 I am currently a Junior at Purdue University Computer Science, specializing in the Machine Intelligence track and minoring in Mathematics.
 I am currently in an active search for an opportunity for the upcoming summer season internship.
-I love to create something new throughout my life and don't hesitate to learn about things that I feel are interesting.
-And this made my code more creative and efficient at the same time in college, which also made readers have 'fun' reading and reviewing my code.
-I always stay busy learning new concepts and becoming a more reliable and innovative developer.

 * * *
 ## Connect & Channel